Coronavirus: Thomas Frank wants all Premier League fixtures this weekend postponed to 'break the chain' on Covid

 Which games have already been called off?

-Three Premier League games have been called off inside four days so far but a string of fixtures across other competitions have also been postponed.
+Five Premier League games have been called off inside five days so far but a string of fixtures across other competitions have also been postponed.

 Tottenham vs Rennes - Thursday December 9 - Europa Conference League